-Real Time Vehicle Tracking: Perhaps one of the biggest complaints of public transit made by passengers is the inability to get real time information about where the vehicle is or when it will arrive at a particular stop.
-Luckily, Internet of Things (IoT) technology allows districts to easily track the location of their vehicles3.
+Perhaps one of the biggest complaints of public transit made by passengers is the inability to get real-time information about where the vehicle is or when it will arrive at a particular stop.
+Luckily, the Internet of Things technology allows districts to easily track the location of their vehicles.
 Districts can install GPS systems on their vehicles that are connected to the internet.
 The GPS data is transmitted back to a central command center.
-Once the GPS data is received by central command, the information can then be relayed to the passenger’s internet enabled mobile device or to an electronic sign at transit stops.
+Once the GPS data is received by central command, the information can then be relayed to the passenger’s internet-enabled mobile device or to an electronic sign at transit stops.
 Passengers can then know the exact time the vehicle will arrive at a particular stop.

 People love to feel special.
 Personalized information will make passengers of public transport feel as if they are being taken care of.
-Internet of Things (IoT) technology will enable transit agencies to easily send out personalized travel information to passengers5.
+Internet of Things technology will enable transit agencies to easily send out personalized travel information to passengers.
 For example, transit agencies can track a particular person’s travel habits and determine which station and/or route that person frequently uses.
 In the event of a scheduled station closure or the re-routing of a particular route, the transit agency would be able to notify the person ahead of time.

-Conclusion: Obviously Internet of Things (Iot) technology will continue to improve the passenger experience for public transportation by offering real time vehicle tracking, improved responses in the event of an unexpected event, and personalized travel information.
+The Internet of Things technology will continue to improve the passenger experience for public transportation by offering real-time vehicle tracking, improved responses in the event of an unexpected event, and personalized travel information.
 As cities become more congested and as more people look for ways to go green, public transit will become a very attractive option for people looking to forgo using their personal vehicles.
 IoT technology will only improve public transit and as public transit improves, there will be converts left and right.